3 Steps to Wellness with Creative Thinking Tools.

 Was this result just for me or could this process help other people, especially people who don’t consider themselves creative?

-Activity One - Painting to explore and process
+Activity One - Creation to explore and process

 Aim: Tap into your self-awareness and help process your feelings